wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 That last point is the whole cost, and it is what section 3.2 records.

-### 3.1.1 Contained versus reachable — the distinction the counting arguments missed
+### 3.1.1 Contained versus reachable — the distinction the counting arguments turn on

 The lane counts above (70-90 CASTs) and section 3.2 item 5's "5x or 6x OEs" both
 count implementations *contained in the binary across every processor that could